-If we select single app mode, we need to select one app on the Select a managed app tab.
-Click OK three times and click Create.
+If we select single app mode, we need to select one app via Select an app to use for kiosk mode tab.
+Click OK and finish the creation of the profile.

 If required you can also set additional settings on the other tabs.

-If we selected multi app mode, we are presented a message we need to assign the Managed Home Screen app.
+If we selected multi-app mode, we are presented a message we need to approve and assign the Managed Home Screen app.